The Story of the Tree

 The Two Trees and Meta-ethics

 What is the role of ethics?
-Should ethics be viewed in deontological terms, in terms of values, or in terms of utility?
+Should we approach ethics in deontological terms, in terms of values, or in terms of utility?
 For the ideas about ethics held by some philosophers, such as Nietzsche and Coehlo, this story has tremendous value in understanding their ethical thought.
 To thinkers such as these, principles of deontology castrate man’s ability to live out his values; and his values are informed and shaped by his life experience.

 The Two Trees and Epistemology